jon-jacky/Piety/editors/ed.md

 **ed.py** imports the *buffer.py* module, which provides the *Buffer* class, which defines the core data structure and the internal API for updating it.
-Many *Buffer* methods correspond to functions in the API, but here each method has a fixed argument list, provides no error checking, and no error messages or progress messages.
+Many *Buffer* methods correspond to functions in the API, but in *Buffer* each method has a fixed argument list, provides no error checking, and no error messages or progress messages.
 The *Buffer* class does not access the console, but updates text buffers and reads and writes files.